zsoltmester/saturn/README.md

 #### TODO for MVP

-- Refactor the feed list screen: group the sources by providers, where each provider is a new line
 - Handle click on news cells, where there are links
 - Show the source after the time on a news cell
 - Try the Viewer lib for images and videos